MananAgarwal/Query_ASASSN/README.md

 # Query_ASASSN
-Web scrape ASASSN Variable Stars and Photometry Databases
+Query ASASSN Variable Stars Database and Photometry Database using RA, DEC and search radius (optional) and download the lightcurve of the closest source.